micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 Pressing **Up** scrolls through previously entered commands.

-[CFU]: # (Stop and jot.
-What is the absolute path to temporary_work? /Users/<username>/Coding/WDI_2/temporary_work...
-What is the relative path to the lessons folder from WDI_2? lessons)

 <!-- 1:55 - 10 mins -->

 ## Copying and Moving Files

-Copying files and folders?
-No problem - `cp file new-file1` creates a copy of the “file” and calls it “new-file” in your current directory.
-If you're looking to copy directories you'll have to pass in a `-r`, which stands for "recursive" - to copy the directory and everything inside of it:
+Copying files and folders? `cp file new-file1` creates a copy of the “file” and calls it “new-file” in your current directory.
+If you're looking to copy directories you'll have to pass in a `-r`, which stands for "recursive," to copy the directory and everything inside of it:

 ```bash
 cp -r my-project my-project-copy
 ```

 Create a copy of the entire "my-project” directory and call it “my-project-copy".
 You could always chain a file path onto the second argument and create the copy elsewhere:

 ```bash
 cp -r my-project my-project-copy/copy-within-a-copy
 ```

 How about removing files and folders?
-Well, we talked about that earlier, but let's practice - `cd` to your root directory and do the following:
+Well, we talked about that earlier, but let's practice: `cd` to your root directory and do the following:

 ```bash
 touch junk-file.txt